-10. State Aid Allowance Allocated to each School District (WVC §18-9A-12): The amount of the basic foundation program allowance allocated to each school district is the total of the amounts calculated in Steps 1 through 7, excluding the amounts for the School Building Authority and retirement, less the amount calculated for local share.
+10. State Aid Allowance Allocated to each School District (WVC §18-9A-12): The amount of the basic foundation program allowance allocated to each school district is the total of the amounts calculated in Steps 1 through 7, excluding the amounts for retirement, less the amount calculated for local share.